-Much of great value is being done, including far reaching education and PSA partnerships, increased training for those dispensing medications, and greater monitoring of opiate prescriptions.
+Much of great value is being done, including far-reaching education and PSA partnerships, increased training for those dispensing medications, and greater monitoring of opiate prescriptions.
 Yet, the key treatment focus that seems to be favored in this multi-faceted intervention involves the use of partial agonist and antagonist medications, like buprenorphine, to help more comfortably wean users off of drugs and block the highs that opiates usually provide.

 At virtually no other time in recent history, except during a similar heroin explosion in the 1970s, has a “harm reduction” approach to addiction been so eagerly embraced.

 Essentially, MAT uses drugs like methadone and the much more popular buprenorphine (suboxone) to provide some mild stimulation of opioid receptors in the brain so that the pain of withdrawal from regular opiates is minimized.
-They also simultaneously block any euphoric effect, or “high,” that might come from ingestion of any non-prescribed opiates ingested to minimize pleasure associated with these drugs and, in turn it is reasoned, the impulse to use again.
+They also simultaneously block any euphoric effect, or “high,” that might come from ingestion of any non-prescribed opiates ingested to minimize pleasure associated with these drugs and, in turn, it is reasoned, the impulse to use again.

-In theory, it makes good sense and can be a very positive tool for those in the throes of strong physical dependence to painkillers.
+In theory, it makes good sense and can be a very positive tool for those in the throes of strong physical dependence on painkillers.
 In practice, there are a number of potential pitfalls to prescribing one drug to help address addiction to another.

-The medications used as part of MAT are always intended, when this treatment is approached ethically and responsibly, to be part of a more comprehensive approach to treatment and patient wellness.
-Drugs like buprenorphine, and even pure antagonists like naltrexone which are solely designed to block any brain stimulation from opiate use (so the user simply can’t get high), should be one part of an integrative treatment strategy that also emphasizes longer term therapeutic work, 12 step recovery support and accountability, and counseling to address underlying psycho-social, emotional, and life skill issues to help addicts transition to a happy, productive life.
+The medications used as part of MAT are always intended when this treatment is approached ethically and responsibly, to be part of a more comprehensive approach to treatment and patient wellness.
+Drugs like buprenorphine, and even pure antagonists like naltrexone which are solely designed to block any brain stimulation from opiate use (so the user simply can’t get high), should be one part of an integrative treatment strategy that also emphasizes longer-term therapeutic work, 12 step recovery support, and accountability, and counseling to address underlying psycho-social, emotional, and life skill issues to help addicts transition to a happy, productive life.
 Unfortunately, this combined approach often either cannot be ensured by those prescribing MAT drugs or the patients themselves are unwilling to participate in a “treatment system” which supports them while they do the more challenging work so important to full recovery.

 When it fails (and it often can if not part of a multi-faceted treatment plan), many MAT participants fall through the cracks or manipulate the system in a way that can be harmful to their own health or dangerous to others.
-First off, MAT can be pursued as an inordinately long term treatment which can take years to complete.
+First off, MAT can be pursued as an inordinately long term treatment that can take years to complete.